wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ### Azure Blueprints

-   Blueprints orchestrates deployment of artifacts as policy.
+   Blueprints orchestrate deployment of resources/artifacts as policy.

    Blueprints makes use of:
    * Role assignments